Debby Applegate: Reception

-The Most Famous Man in America was sold well and was praised by critics.
+The Most Famous Man in America sold well and was praised by critics.
 NPR selected it as one of the year's best nonfiction books, stating that the book "convinces readers of the truth of that swaggering title".
 Kirkus Reviews called it a "beautifully written biography of America's one best-known preacher ...
 An exceptionally thorough and thoughtful account of a spectacular career that helped shape and reflect national preoccupations before, during and after the Civil War."
 Publishers Weekly wrote that "this assessment of Beecher is judicious and critical.
 Applegate gives an insightful account."
 In a review for The Boston Globe, Katherine A. Powers called the book a "fantastic story with novelistic flair and penetration into the ever-changing motives and expediencies of its many actors."
 Michael Kazin, reviewing the book for The New York Times, stated that Applegate's writing occasionally "loses its force in a thicket of personal details", but concluded that the book is "a biography worthy of its subject".

 On April 16, 2007, the book was announced as the winner of the Pulitzer Prize for Biography or Autobiography.
 Applegate said of her win, "Half of it is just good luck ...
 Had it come out four years ago, I don't think the climate was ready for it.
 The religious right intersection with politics is very important now."